The European Championships, often referred to simply as the ‘Euros’, is one of the elite international football tournaments in the world.

 Wembley Stadium | London, England | D | ✔ | ✘ | ✔ | ✔ |

-Each country is given a number of games from certain rounds, where were distributed via a bidding process.
+Each country was given a number of games from certain rounds, which were distributed via a bidding process.
 Two stadiums bided on hosting the semi-final and finals, with Wembley of England winning that process and earning all three games, plus some group games as well.

 Prize Money